-Rice, locally known as bariis, is the national dish of Somalia and a stable in every Somali household.
+Rice, locally known as Bariis, is the national dish of Somalia and a stable in every Somali household.
 It can be prepared in three different ways.
-First, bariis cad (boiled rice) served with milk.
+First, Bariis cad (boiled rice) is served with milk.
 This dish is usually prepared for older people, the sick, or those with eating disorders or who can’t eat spicy foods.

-The third is bariis iyo suugo ( rice with Somali sauce).
-Here, the rice is cooked with onion, garlic, and xawaash and served with Somali sauce toppings and roasted lamb, camel, goat, chicken or beef.
+The third is Bariis Iyo Suugo ( rice with Somali sauce).
+Here, the rice is cooked with onion, garlic, and xawaash and served with Somali sauce toppings and roasted lamb, camel, goat, chicken, or beef.
 Yes!
-So before you ask, a Somali lunch which is not served with banana and homemade spicy pepper sauce is not complete!
+So before you ask, a Somali lunch that is not served with banana and homemade spicy pepper sauce is not complete!

 Sambusa is one of the most loved Somali desserts that everyone enjoys.
 It is a popular street food found at any food stall, but can also be found at fine-dining restaurants.
 It’s also the favorite food Somali people use to break the fasting during the holy month of Ramadan.

-Sambusa are regarded as the African version of the famous Indian samosas.
+Sambusa is regarded as the African version of the famous Indian samosas.

 8. Sabayad iyo Maraq

-Sabayad is more like a msemen or chapati pancake – unleavened flatbread.
-To prepare sabayad, mix warm water, cornflour, salt, and margarine or oil together.
+Sabayad is more like a msemen (flatbread made from a dough that typically includes flour, semolina, water, yeast, and sometimes a bit of oil) or chapati pancake (a thin, unleavened flatbread).
+To prepare Sabayad, mix warm water, cornflour, salt, and margarine or oil together.
 Some people add milk and eggs to give it a creamy texture.
 It’s a beloved delicacy throughout the Somali regions.